 As mentioned above, Lucerne is a stunning town.
 It is easily accessible from Zurich, and I cannot name another town nestled in more stunning scenery than Lucerne.

-- See the famous wooden Chapel Bridge and enjoy the amazing views of the area.
+ℹ️ See the famous wooden Chapel Bridge and enjoy the amazing views of the area.

-- Stroll along Lake Lucerne (if you think Lake Zurich is charming, you will love Lake Lucerne is even more).
+ℹ️ Stroll along Lake Lucerne (if you think Lake Zurich is charming, you will love Lake Lucerne is even more).

 ℹ️ Visit the old town and see the beautiful buildings before you visit the Lion Monument.

-- Have lunch at one of the cafes and restaurants lined up at Lake Lucerne before you continue your trip.
+ℹ️ Have lunch at one of the cafes and restaurants lined up at Lake Lucerne before you continue your trip.

 At Vitznau station, you can get up via the cogwheel train to enjoy majestic views from Mount Rigi.

-- The view is great, the ride up is great, and it feels like everything is great.
+Mount Rigi is one of the best places to see near Zurich.
+The view is great, the ride up is great, and it feels like everything is great.

-- There is not as much to do up Mount Rigi as on Mount Pilatus, but you can do a few longer or shorter hikes around the area.
+There is not as much to do up Mount Rigi as on Mount Pilatus, but you can do a few longer or shorter hikes around the area.

-- I hope you bring some snacks with you because I suggest having dinner here at Mount Rigi.
+Up Mount Rigi (also known as Rigi Kulm) is also a restaurant and a spa area.
+I hope you bring some snacks with you because I suggest having dinner here at Mount Rigi.
 One of the most beautiful sunsets I have seen in Switzerland was from Mount Rigi.

-- Good news: It is free to visit with a Swiss Travel Pass in 2021.
+Good news: It is free to visit with a Swiss Travel Pass in 2023.

 🚘 By car: ± 1.5 hours

 🚆 By Train: ± 2 hours

 While I am writing this, my heart is shattering into a thousand pieces.
 I recommend visiting Interlaken for days, weeks, and months.
 I am obsessed!
 And now, all I do is a recommendation for a day trip from Zurich.

 However, if your base is in Zurich and you cannot spend weeks here, you have to do at least a day trip to Interlaken.
 Doing a day trip to Jungfraujoch is one option (which takes a full day), but another option would be to visit many places within one day in Interlaken.

 What to do in Interlaken?
 Here are some of my ideas:

-- Get on Schynigge Platte – another phenomenal excursion.
+ℹ️ Get on Schynigge Platte – another phenomenal excursion.

 ℹ️ Visit Lauterbrunnen and do something adventurous (Interlaken is the most popular place for adrenaline junkies).

-- Or explore the cute town of Thun with its gorgeous castles.
+ℹ️ Or explore the cute town of Thun with its gorgeous castles.